 - Working through the pandemic - April 2020

 - The use of face coverings at work

 We're really pleased to share with you a piece that was published in the National Education Union Winter 2020 edition, written by Rob Owen (Science Teacher and NEU Lead Rep for Oasis)

-Our work last year marked a big step forwards for building a staff voice within Oasis.
+Our work has marked a big step forwards for building a staff voice within Oasis.